anywhichway/hcx/README.md

 HCX supports industry standard Custom HTML Elements.
 In fact, you can turn any HTMLElement DOM node into a Custom HTML Element.

 HCX includes two custom elements: `<hcx-include-element>` and `<hcx-router>`.
-The router can target any DOM node as a destination ans sources its content from any other DOM node as well as use a RegExp for pattend matching routes.
+The router can target any DOM node as a destination and sources its content from any other DOM node as well as use a RegExp for pattern matching routes.
 There can be multiple routers on the same page.
 In fact, multiple routers can respond to the same `haschange` events.
+You can even have a routeless router, <hcx-router></hcx-router>, which will replace its own content with that of DOM nodes having an id that matches the current location hash for a document.

+HCX does not use a virtual DOM, it's dependency tracker laser targets just those nodes that need updates.
+No work has yet been done on rendering optimization, but 60Hz (which is adequate for most applications) should be achievable.

 There is no build environment/pre-compilation required.